Change Tracking for CAP Services¶

 }

-Please remember to enable and test authentication before putting your CAP service into production.
+Please remember to enable and test authentication before putting your CAP application into production.

 Build and deploy your CAP project: